dmleong/manager-resources/README.md

 Welcome to my README!
 I realize I can be a little scary to work with, but I promise that I'm actually not here to rip your arms off.
 I want to help you!
 With that being said, I've got a few quirks that I hope I can clarify before things get weird.

 ## TLDR
-I have a very strong moral compass.
+I believe in doing the right thing.
 I believe in collaborative teams without bullies.
 I will help you become the best person you can be if you let me.
 I value the safety of the marginalized over the hurt feelings of the privileged.
 I'm an introvert.
 I recommend reading [Radical Candor](https://www.blinkist.com/en/books/radical-candor-en/) to understand my feelings on feedback.

 ## My philosophy